DiadNetworks/Script-Package/README.md

 *Requires sign in.
 Requires run on server with Active Directory.*
 The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed manually.
 The email domain to use for the new email accounts must be entered or the email accounts won't be created.
+Choose a license for the new email account from the list and make sure to purchase enough licenses before running the script or none will be assigned.

+### New-EmailAccounts
+*Requires sign in.*
+Use the button to open and fill out the template.
-You can choose either Business Basic or Business Standard for the email license.
-Make sure to purchase enough licenses before running the script or none will be assigned.
+Choose a license for the new email account from the list and make sure to purchase enough licenses before running the script or none will be assigned.

 ### Remove-DistributionListMember